Skip to content

 end

-subgraph Layer4["Layer 4: Business Logic"]
+subgraph Layer4["Layer 4: Semantic"]

 end

-subgraph Layer5["Layer 5: Cryptographic"]
+subgraph Layer5["Layer 5: Vocabulary"]

-E["VC Signature Verification<br/>DID resolution, Ed25519/ECDSA"]
+E["VC signature verification<br/>DID resolution, Ed25519/ECDSA"]

 end